Best Practices for setting up the Persistent Mobile Foundation Analytics production Cluster

 http://<es_node>:9500/_cat/indices

-Secure cookies: Missing secure flag on cookies could allow attacker to read the cookies and make unintended use of it, this can be avoided by setting listed flags in liberty server configuration:
+Missing secure flag on cookies could allow attacker to read the cookies and make unintended use of it, this can be avoided by setting listed flags in WebSphere Liberty Server configuration.

 -

-To have secure flag on session cookies set the configuration as:
+To have secure flag on session cookies set the configuration as follows.

 <httpSession cookieSecure="true" cookieHttpOnly="true" />